isaac152/prometeoCLI/README.md

 #### **1.** Setting up:
-First of all, you need to have an API KEY from [**Prometeo**](https://prometeoapi.com/) For now we will using a test provider, but you can use the bank provider you want (if you have access to an account, of course).
+First of all, you need to have an API KEY from [**Prometeo**](https://prometeoapi.com/) For now we be will using a test provider, but you can use the bank provider you want (if you have access to an account, of course).

 -**API KEY**: STAIRWAY TO HEAVEN
 -**Username**:12345